 Interested in MORE Keyboarding Ideas?
 Check out these other blog posts in the Typing Category:

-How to Teach Keyboarding
+How to Integrate Keyboarding Lessons into your Curriculum

 Or Pin this post to come back to later: